docpad-archive/documentation/core/meta-data.html.md

 The title for the document.
 Useful for headings.

 #### `layout`
-Defaults to `default`.
 Tells DocPad what layout to use from the `layouts` folder.
 Layout files can use other layouts for advanced layout nesting.

+There is no default value.
+Layouts may have a layout called "default", but that is just a naming choice, rather than an implicit default.

 #### `name`
 Defaults to the `filename`.
 The name of the document.
 Useful for listings.